wtcoin/docs-1/source/includes/_objects.md

 }
 ```

-A TransactionReference object represents summarized data about a transaction input or output.
+A TXRef object represents summarized data about a transaction input or output.
 Typically found in an array within an [Address](#address) object, which is usually returned from the standard [Address Endpoint](#address-endpoint).

 Attribute | Type | Description
 --------- | ---- | -----------